Brian Won

 About

 Hey!
 I'm Brian; cs grad from UofT.
-I'm interested in ml inference and low-level network system.
+I'm interested in ml-inference and LLM optimization

 Technical Skills